-Calories are easy to come by in spring from fast growing pasture.
-What is hard to come by for a domesticated horse, living on a relatively small area, is a well balanced, diverse diet high in minerals that are well balanced.
+Calories are easy to come by in spring from fast-growing pasture.
+What is hard to come by for a domesticated horse, living in a relatively small area, is a well balanced, diverse diet high in well-balanced minerals.
 When the majority of the diet is short of certain minerals and has excesses of other key minerals then optimum health, optimum resilience of skin, coat condition, hooves, tendons, ligaments, digestion, metabolism and other vital systems may not be maintained.
 This can lead to a decrease in physical health and poor performance, especially within the performance horse.

 Whilst most horse owners know that major minerals in the correct ratios are very important to horses they are less aware of the way that trace minerals contribute to the maintenance of the health and resilience of body systems.
 The nutritionally important trace minerals include iron, iodine, copper, zinc, selenium, chromium and manganese.
-Full blown, life-threatening deficiencies are rare but inadequate levels of some of these minerals can produce a variety of symptoms which are very familiar to horse owners.
+Full-blown, life-threatening deficiencies are rare but inadequate levels of some of these minerals can produce a variety of symptoms that are very familiar to horse owners.

 Zinc and copper deficiencies are extremely common.
 On the other hand, iron and manganese are rarely low and often very high.
 They worsen the problem with zinc and copper by competing with them for absorption.
 Iodine is highly variable, usually low, unless very close to the coast.
 Conversely, forages from alkaline soils usually have adequate selenium while all others are borderline to deficient.

 Selenium is an interesting mineral.
 Supplementation should be done with care as high levels of selenium are very toxic to horses.
-In years where a summer has high temperatures and there is a drought some forages can become high in selenium.
-In general there is usually an insufficiency of selenium in the majority of horse diets.
+In years where summer has high temperatures and there is a drought, some forages can become high in selenium.
+In general, there is usually an insufficiency of selenium in the majority of horse diets.

 Where horses are constantly grazing on very short pasture and the soil becomes squashed and compacted by their weight then horses owners often find it even more difficult to regulate horse weight and maintain hoof and skin health.
 The reasons for this are fairly simple.
 This type of management of pasture leads to high levels of sugar being produced by the plant because it is sick and struggling to be healthy.